adepierre/Caffe_DDPG/README.md

 ## Testing

 To test the performance of an agent, set the testing parameters and then launch `launch_files/test.bat`.
-A file with the weights of a trained agent is provided if you just want to see it in action: `launch_files/Trained_Model.caffemodel`.
+Files with the weights of a trained agent is provided if you just want to see it in action: `launch_files/Trained_Actor|Critic.caffemodel`.

 If you have set display parameter on, you should see something like this: